theandrewfulton/notes-frontend/README.md

 ### Tech Stack

-#### Front End
+#### Frontend

-React
+- React

-Material-UI
+- Material-UI - for styling

-any plugins
+- Axios - for asynchronous access to the backend

+- Router - to add pages and navigation to the React app

 testing

-Hosted on Netlify
+- Hosted on Netlify

-#### Back End
+#### Backend

-Rails in API mode
+- Ruby on Rails in API mode

-PostgreSQL
+- PostgreSQL

-Gems
+- bcrypt - for password hashing and salting (has_secure_password)

+- rack-cors - for Cross-Origin Resource Sharing
+- jwt - for administering JSON Web Tokens for user authentication

 testing

-Hosted on Heroku
+- Hosted on Heroku

-Testing

 ## Installation